Neurodiversity in retail

 Retail needs to be diverse in its inclusion

-We find ourselves on the cusp of significant changes in how we engage with brands and purchase products, particularly given recent adaptations due to COVID-19.
+We find ourselves on the cusp of significant changes in how we engage with brands and purchase products.
 As we adapt, we are actively shaping the future.
 The changing nature of physical retail can make retail more inclusive of neurodiversity.
-Trends of shopping personalisation we are already seeing, can be directed to meet the needs of neurodiverse shoppers, such as stores operating appointment-only models, in the quest to provide a tailored store experience.
+Trends of shopping personalisation we are already seeing, can be highlighted and directed to meet the needs of neurodiverse shoppers, such as stores operating appointment-only models in the quest to provide a tailored store experience.
 This is seen as a premium service, but it can also be an empathetic service.
 A tech device or telco store operating by appointment can provide a premium service to a neuro-typical shopper while also providing a premium service to a shopper with different sensory needs.
 A tailored shopping experience is usually about a selective product presentation, but it should also be about selective sensory stimulants.

 The inevitable emergence of home shopping should also be focused on neurodiversity and being as inclusive as possible.
 A desirable retail service is now seen by many as one conveniently brought to the home, particularly after a global pandemic.
 Home shopping services and experiences will continue to develop and improve.
 The brands and products available to view at home will also expand.
 Many who have avoided shopping due to sensory needs can now have a retail service come to them in a safe environment of their choosing.
 All that is involved is the education of staff.